Westbury White Horse: 21st century

 In 2003, the horse was vandalised when "Stop This War" was written in yellow across it in capital letters in protest of the Iraq War.
 After the words were removed, the horse was noticeably grey with a white horizontal strip where the message had been.
 In November 2006, the horse was repaired and repainted again.
 The newly whitened horse was illuminated on the night the repairs were finished, by Second World War searchlights, as in 1950.

 In July 2010, the neck of the horse was vandalised when the word "wonkey" was written across it.
 This part of the neck had to be re-whitened in 2010, leading to the horse having a whiter neck than the rest of the body.

-The BBC reported that the horse was to be cleaned again in 2012.
-Work began on 11 April 2012 and was completed on 19 April 2012.
-The cleaning coincided with the Diamond Jubilee of Queen Elizabeth II.
-Celebrating the completion of the work, again the horse was lit up with searchlights.
+The horse was cleaned again in May 2012, for the Diamond Jubilee of Queen Elizabeth II.
+To mark the completion of the work, again the horse was lit up with searchlights.

 Two visitor information signs, on the hill above the horse and in the viewing area car park, were placed in 1999 following the completion of Devizes White Horse; the signs show all eight Wiltshire White Horses.
 Also on the side of the hill is a toposcope dated 1968, mounted on a small stone structure, which identifies the towns and cities that can be seen from the hillside.
 For the Golden Jubilee of Queen Elizabeth II, a fire beacon was placed to the side of the road on the top of the hill leading to the car park on 3 June 2002, that resembles the millennium beacons.
 It is lit to mark occasions such as the 70th anniversary of VE Day on 8 May 2015.

 BBC News had a video in June 2018 showing the horse being cleaned with high pressure water jets by up to 18 volunteer abseilers.
 The cost was given as £3,000, paid for by Westbury Town Council.
 It stated that the previous clean was in 2016.
 In July 2023 the horse was cleaned, repainted and repaired again, with water used to clean off algae and dirt in a project funded by English Heritage.
 The cost was not made public, but the paint alone cost £25,000.